 Union Station to the Distillery District

 Making your way from Union Station to the Distillery District you’ll pass by the Hockey Hall of Fame and the Gooderham Building (Toronto’s answer to the Flatiron Building) and then make your way to the St. Lawrence Market (just keep in mind the market is closed on Mondays).
 Take some time to explore—it was voted the number one market in the world by National Geographic.
 Here you’ll find a plethora of food vendors selling everything from baked goods and artisan cheese, to produce, spices and prepared foods.
-You’ll eventually get to the historic Distillery District at Trinity St. with its Victorian-era architecture, specialty shops and restaurants.Continue to 5 of 7 below.
+You’ll eventually get to the historic Distillery District at Trinity St. with its Victorian-era architecture, specialty shops and restaurants - perfect for grabbing a post-walk meal.

 Kensington Market and Chinatown

 Toronto’s Kensington Market and Chinatown are two of its most interesting neighborhoods and can easily be combined into one of the best walks in the city.
 Starting at St. Patrick subway station you can walk along Spadina Ave., taking in the Asian markets, dim sum spots and shops selling herbal remedies.
 Continue heading north until you reach Baldwin Ave. at which point you’ll be at Kensington Market.
 Take your time exploring the many vintage stores, coffee shops and a mind-boggling array of food from around the world (from empanadas to fish tacos).